 - Finally, if all of these checks prove to be fruitless and the original Will can still not be found then a copy of a Will can be submitted to probate (in specific circumstances) but this is often an option of last resort.
 In exceptional circumstances details of a Will may also be admitted to probate without a copy being produced but legal advice should be sought on this option.

 If you need advice or support on any matter relating to Wills or contentious probate our experienced team are happy to assist.

-If you would like further guidance regarding wills, please contact one of our Wills, trusts and estates solicitors.
+If you would like further guidance regarding wills, please contact our wills solicitors.